elizavetasemenova/EmbracingUncertainty/README.md

 ## Preparation

 R+Stan and Python+PyMC3 versions of the code will be provided in this repository.
-Main tutorial will take place in Julia+Turing.
+The main tutorial, however, will take place in Julia+Turing.
 For Julia, use the Docker image as explained below.

 ### Before
 Warning!!
 Make sure that you have at least 30GB of free space.